deislabs/bindle/docs/webassembly.md

 The important thing to note about this example is that the runtime can detect this problem before it has even fetched the binary data from the remote host.

 As we build more complicated examples, this illustrates the case where no satisfactory set of parcels can be composed to execute an aggregate application.
+The error cases we consider in the remaining examples are largely of this sort.
+The runtime examines an invoice and determines that it cannot execute the aggregate application, so it exits.

+Largely, we do not discuss runtime errors in this document.
+Runtime errors are those that occur after the application has been loaded.
+These are not discussed because they do not hinge on the bindle format.

 ## Example 3: A two-parcel aggregate application

 In this example, the invoice points to an aggregate application that has two separate WASM modules (as parcels).

 This program takes a ZIP code and predicts the weather based on almanac data.
+We will reference variants of this program elsewhere in this document, though it is just for illustrative purposes.

 When it comes to the structure, the example the aggregate application consists of two modules:

-- The main module, which handles the CLI processing
+- The main weather module, which handles the CLI processing
-- The weather module, which makes predictions on the weather based on almanac data
+- The almanac library module, which makes predictions on the weather based on almanac data

 The main module takes user input and then communicates with the almanac module to get the prediction.
 It then formats the data, prints it, and exits.